All Products

 • Cause

-The current RAM user is not granted the permissions on the schema.
+The query fails because the current user does not have permissions on the schema.

 • Solution

-Check the permission model used by the current RAM user and select a solution based on the permission model.
+You can confirm the permission model for the current user and select the appropriate solution.

-• If you use the SPM or the SLPM and the error message is returned when you query data, add the current RAM user to a viewer user group or a higher-level user group.
-If you use the SPM or the SLPM and the error message is returned when you create a table, add the current RAM user to the developer user group or a higher-level user group.
-For more information, see Use the SPM and Use the SLPM.
+• If you use the SPM or SLPM, you can add the user to the viewer user group or a user group that has higher permissions for queries.
+To resolve errors that occur during table creation, you can add the user to the developer user group or a user group that has higher permissions.
+For more information, see SPM authorization and SLPM authorization.

-• If you use the standard PostgreSQL authorization model, explicitly grant the query permissions on the schema to the current RAM user based on your business requirements.
+• If you use the standard PostgreSQL authorization model, you must explicitly grant the user query permissions on the schema.
+You can grant the required permissions to the user.
 For more information, see Standard PostgreSQL authorization model.
-You can run the following commands to grant permissions on the schema to the current RAM user:
+You can use the following commands to grant query permissions on a schema:

--- Grant the RAM user the USAGE permission on the schema.
+-- Grant the USAGE permission on a schema to view all tables in the schema.

-GRANT USAGE ON SCHEMA <schema_name> TO "Alibaba Cloud account ID/Alibaba Cloud email address";
+GRANT USAGE ON SCHEMA <schema_name> TO "Alibaba Cloud account/email";

--- Grant the RAM user the CREATE permission on the schema.
+-- Grant the CREATE permission on a schema to create tables in the schema.

-GRANT CREATE ON SCHEMA <schema_name> TO "Alibaba Cloud account ID/Alibaba Cloud email address";
+GRANT CREATE ON SCHEMA <schema_name> TO "Alibaba Cloud account/email";

-Why do I receive the following error message when I execute an SQL statement: ALTER TABLE xxx is not supported in Simple Privilege Mode?
+Error when executing SQL: ALTER TABLE xxx is not supported in Simple Privilege Mode

-When I execute an SQL statement, the following error message is returned: ALTER TABLE xxx is not supported in Simple Privilege Mode.
+When you execute an SQL statement, the error `ALTER TABLE xxx is not supported in Simple Privilege Mode` is reported.

 • Cause

-The SPM is enabled for the current database.
-This model does not allow you to execute the ALTER TABLE statement.
+This error occurs because the simple permission model is enabled for the current database.
+This model does not support the direct execution of ALTER TABLE operations.

 • Solution

-• Method 2: Switch the permission model of the database from the SPM to the standard PostgreSQL authorization model.
-For more information, see Switch between permission models.
+• Method 2: Switch the permission model of the database from the simple permission model to the standard PostgreSQL authorization model.
+For more information, see Switch permission models.

 Important